Chapter 1 – Roadway Encounters

 Ransom had to think about that.
 While he thought, he coughed—not hard—but it felt as if someone clamped a giant vise-grip around his chest and squeezed.
 “Oh,” he moaned.
 He tried to clutch his chest with his arms, but the left one, the one with the IV, was strapped down.

 “Broken ribs, three of them,” Katherine said.
 “Try not to cough.”

 “Sorry, Robert, I’m afraid you’re going to be flat on your back for several days.
 It’s important that you not move any more than absolutely necessary.
 We’d hate to have a rib come lose and puncture a lung.”
 She placed a pillow on his belly.
 “Press this against your chest if you start to cough.
 The doctor said that by the looks of you, this isn’t your first rodeo.”

 She was correct.
 It had happened before.
 An IED on a dusty, Afghan road in Helmand Provence during his first tour.
 He didn’t remember the explosion, only waking up in a field hospital with every kind of tube imaginable coming out of him.
 It was his leg that time too—damn near lost it—and his spleen—and the foot on the other side.

 One rib went through his right lung, and shrapnel almost finished him off on the other side.
 So far, by comparison, this was a piece of cake.
 He took as deep a breath as he dared, relaxed, and let his Zen training take over.
 Do not let what you cannot do interfere with that which you can.

-Then he remembered a woman kneeling beside him, nearly naked—surely that couldn’t be true—she wiped his eyes and the red mist was gone.
-He’d never been particularly religious, but the thought came to him that this might be his guardian angel.
+Then he remembered a woman kneeling beside him, nearly naked—surely that couldn’t be true.
+She wiped his eyes and the red mist was gone.
+He wasn’t particularly religious, but the thought came to him that this might be his guardian angel.
 Who’d have known she would be so beautiful?